-- (i) Lockdown shall continue to remain in force in the Containment Zones till 30 June, 2020. - (ii) Containment Zones will be demarcated by the District authorities after taking into consideration the guidelines of MoHFW. - (iii) In the Containment Zones, only essential activities shall be allowed.
+(i) Lockdown shall continue to remain in force in the Containment Zones till 31 July, 2020.

+- (ii) Containment Zones will be demarcated by the District authorities after taking into consideration the guidelines of Ministry of Health & Family Welfare (MoHFW) with the objective of effectively breaking the chain of transmission.
+These Containment Zones will be notified on the websites by the respective District Collectors and by the States/ UTs and information will be shared with MOHFW. - (iii) In the Containment Zones, only essential activities will be allowed.
 There shall be strict perimeter control to ensure that there is no movement of people in or out of these zones, except for medical emergencies and for maintaining supply of essential goods and services.
 In the Containment Zones, there shall be intensive contact tracing, house-to-house surveillance, and other clinical interventions, as required.
-Guidelines of MoHFW shall be taken into consideration for the above purpose. - (iv) States/ UTs may also identify Buffer Zones outside the Containment Zones, where new cases are more likely to occur.
+Guidelines of MoHFW shall be effectively implemented for the above purpose. - (iv) Activities in the Containment Zones shall be monitored strictly by the State/UT authorities, and the guidelines relating to containment measures in these zones shall be strictly implemented. - (v) States/ UTs may also identify Buffer Zones outside the Containment Zones, where new cases are more likely to occur.
 Within the buffer zones, restrictions as considered necessary may be put in place by the District authorities. - 5.
 States/ UTs, based on their assessment of the situation, may prohibit certain activities outside the Containment zones, or impose such restrictions as deemed necessary.